kyberdrb/update_arch/README.md

 # Arch Linux Updater

 **Always do a backup or clone before upgrading the system.
-When something breaks or fails, you will have something to rely on.**
+When something breaks or fails, you will have something to rely on and to restore from.**

 Update script for fully automatizing the updating of an Arch Linux.